- Distance: 20km

 I wanted to see The Olgas (another rock formation 40km further out) but was far too hungry and the flies were relentless.
 My thighs started sticking to each other while walking back.
 I had only learned about Kings Canyon the day I arrived in Alice so I didn't budget any time for it.
 The best way to get there also happens to be 4WD ONLY so I didn't want to risk puncture or another brown pants moment.
 It's also 450km from Yulara and is a major detour from Alice.
 I do plan to come back to experience this area properly.
 But first and foremost is a motorcycle trip, and I left completely satisfied with the hike and the experience.

-Back in Yulara, I popped into the town centre for a sandwich and a record-setting worst coffee in the history of coffees.
-What was I thinking?
-The coffee was weak and actually made me realize how tired I was.
-It seems as though my body just preferred to consolidate all the lost sleep into one go so the next thing I knew I was back at the room and face down.
+Back in Yulara, I popped into the town centre for a sandwich and a coffee so weak that it actually made me realise how tired I was.
+It seems as though my body just preferred to consolidate all the lost sleep into one go, so the next thing I knew I was back at the room and face down.

 3 hours later, I decided to get dinner.
 With Yulara's prices, a caesar salad wrap sounded like a good option.
 Except, salads are usually cold.
 They toasted this salad wrap.
 I was hungry anyway and the lineup was huge, so I ate it while watching a live guitar cover show.
-I'm pretty sure he found it odd that a solo girl was watching him while slowly chewing a hot salad wrap.
+I'm pretty sure he found it odd that a solo woman was sitting front and centre while watching him and slowly chewing on a hot salad wrap.

 Just outside the room, Anja flagged me down.
 "Hey look!
 I got salties and sweets!"
 Together we sat there and destroyed a bag of chips and a party pack of M&Ms over a hilarious recollection of her day.